stolostron/rhacm-docs/governance/policy_example.md

 # Red Hat Advanced Cluster Management for Kubernetes security policy overview

 Use the Red Hat Advanced Cluster Management for Kubernetes security policy framework to create custom policy controllers and other policies.
-Kubernetes CustomResourceDefinition (CRD) instance are used to create policies. or more information about CRDs, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).
+Kubernetes CustomResourceDefinition (CRD) instance are used to create policies.
+For more information about CRDs, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).

 Each Red Hat Advanced Cluster Management for Kubernetes policy can have at least one or multiple templates.
 For more details about the policy elements, view the [Policy YAML table](#policy-parameter-table).